 Upon review of this complaint, the undersigned concludes that the complaint is subject to dismissal under RJCP 11(c).
-Several of complainant's allegations of misconduct-that orders issued by the judge in complainant's case are indicative of bias, and that the judge denied him his due process rights-are directly related to the merits of a decision or procedural ruling.
+Complainant's allegations of misconduct-that the judge violated her oath of office and the Constitution, and that the judge wrongfully dismissed her case-are directly related to the merits of a decision or procedural ruling.
 See RJCP 11(c)(1)(B).
-Complainant's remaining allegations of misconduct-that the judge is biased and has failed to be impartial-lack sufficient evidence to raise an inference that misconduct has occurred or that a disability exists.
-See RJCP 11(c)(1)(D).
 Therefore: